almandsky/life-hacks/content/About-Life-Hacks.md

 ---
 # What is life hacks?

 Life hacks are the way to get things done in a smart and efficient way.
 It is challenging the status quo.
+They are good.